travismacdonald/TrainingMode-CommunityEdition/README.md

 ## Changes From the Original
 - Global Changes:
     - Updated to UCF 0.84 (Allows practicing with dashback out of crouch).
-    - Hitboxes are now colored by ID.
+    - Hitboxes are now colored by ID and sorted by priority.
+    - Wavedash OSD now shows if it was a short hop or full hop.
+    - Added glide toss, aerial out of double jump, special out of jump, and double jump out of jump OSDs.
 - New Training Lab Features:
     - Recording:
         - Reworked recording UI.
 Allows re-saveing existing recordings with different percents or positioning.